marius-balteanu/redmine_docker/docs/host_setup.md

 # Any other command that depends on the enviroment must pass trough `/entry`
 docker-compose -p redmine exec web /entry rails c

+# Or you can start a shell:
+docker-compose -p redmine exec web /entry bash -l
 ```

 ### View logs